Overview

 • Foundational research like Google's "Attention is All You Need" laid the groundwork for transformative technologies such as transformers, which simplified natural language processing tasks by leveraging attention mechanisms.
 Transformers revolutionized language modeling by improving efficiency and accuracy in understanding textual data, addressing long-standing challenges faced by traditional AI models.

-• Concerns and implications of generative AI include its potential impact on jobs, the reliability of outputs, handling bias, and enhancing the user experience.
+• Limitations of generative AI include quality control issues, resource intensiveness, security concerns, and regulatory compliance.
+Concerns include its potential impact on jobs, the reliability of outputs, handling bias, and enhancing the user experience.

 FAQ